U.S. Meat Consumption Statistics & Facts to Know in 2026

 1. It provides essential nutrients.
 (Proteins that contain 9 essential amino acids, iron, magnesium, zinc, B-vitamins, and more)

 3. It gives us the opportunity to help our neighbors.
-(In 2017, the top four export markets for U.S. beef were Japan, South Korea, Mexico, and Hong Kong.)
+(In 2025, the top four export markets for U.S. beef were South Korea, Japan, Mexico, and Canada.)

 But how much is too much?
 The decision is yours to decide whether to politely decline or gobble it up when someone passes the turkey.
 Now, let’s get into the meat of the matter.